 Milling machines/milling tools cut the workpiece against milling cutters.
 Milling cutters come in different sizes and shapes for the different types of milling operations.
 Milling cutters cut inclined surfaces, T-slots, dovetails, grooves, and shoulders.
 There are also form-tooth cutters that are used to cut convex and concave corners and gear teeth.

 There are various milling machine designs including standard horizontal and vertical knee-and-column machines, bed type machines, and special milling machines designed for specific or special jobs.

 There are three types of basic metal cutting power tools.
 They include band saws, power hacksaws, and circular disk saws.
 There are also vertical band saws that can cut metal plate shapes, angular cuts, and internal and external contours.

 Presses cover a large class of machines that are used to form metal parts.
 They can be used for shearing, forming, bending, squeezing, blanking, hammering, drawing, flanging and upsetting.
 These presses have a movable ram that is pressed against a base.
 The ram is powered by mechanical linkages, gravity, or pneumatic and hydraulic systems.

 Machining involves cutting, fabricating, and preparing parts for use.
 Machine parts are places where new parts are created, and existing parts repaired.
 The machinists who make these machines may have specialized training depending on the skillset required and the work done at the shop.
 Machinists can use subtractive and additive manufacturing to take away and add material to a machine part using CNC machining equipment.

-Contact Cast Technologies for all of your foundry and machine shop casting needs.
+Now that you know what is a machine shop, contact Cast Technologies for all of your foundry and machine shop casting needs.